 Nicknamed the Galloping Ghost, Harold "Red" Grange was a three-time All-American halfback from the University of Illinois who helped launch professional football as a player for the Chicago Bears.
 In 2008, ESPN named him the best college football player of all time, and he's recognized with a statute outside Illinois' Memorial Stadium.

-In a search for scholarship money to attend law school, Erika Harold (BA, '01, political science) was crowned Miss Illinois 2002 and Miss America 2003.
+Erika Harold (BA, '01, political science), in a search for scholarship money to attend law school, worked to eventually become crowned Miss Illinois 2002 and Miss America 2003.
 Her platforms included preventing bullying and youth violence.
 She graduated from Havard Law School and currently works as an attorney.

 Rolando Hinojosa-Smith (PhD, '69, Spanish) earned Latin America's highest award for fiction, the Premio Casa de las Americas, and is a recipient of the National Award for Chicano Literature.
 He is one of the few U.S. citizens to be named a member of the Royal Spanish Academy for Spanish Language.